 He studied photography at Yale University in the United States.
 In 1979, he co-directs a gallery in Paris.
 In 1984, he is a freelance photographer, works for publications: AD, Artforum, Harper’s Bazaar, The New Yorker, Le Monde… His work was exhibited at the Hammer Museum in Los Angeles at the Issue Project Room in New York, Millennium of Fashion in Kyoto and Tokyo, at the Eof gallery in Paris.
 He received scholarships from the Graham Foundation, the PDN / Nikon Award …

 Born in Southern California, Mark Lyon proudly claims his share of historical and visual heritage in terms of the language, culture and Hispanic landscape conveyed by his parents.
-And if he admits a deep love for the landscapes of the Mediterranean, his photographic influences are resolutely American since he fervently quotes the work of Walker Evans on America.
-In this way, he wishes to adopt his mentor’s methodology, namely to transgress genres, to combine in the same photographic history a work on landscape, architecture, the human, the still life, that his observations and his wanderings will gradually reveal him.
+And if he admits a deep love for the Mediterranean landscapes, his photographic influences are resolutely American since he fervently quotes the work of Walker Evans on America.
+In this way, he wishes to adopt his mentor’s methodology, namely to transgress genres, to combine in the same photographic history a work on landscape, architecture, the human, the still life, that his observations and his wanderings are gradually revealing him.

 Morgane Denzler, Manuela Marques

-Of a French-Portuguese nationality, Manuela Marques (53) is known for the quality of the lights and the color range that she uses.
-Inspired by the diary of Anne Schlumberger, creator of the place and the Foundation of Treilles, which relates experiencing a rare and unique feeling of perfect beauty in front of the calm and harmony of this landscape, Manuela plans to work on visual games which combine both the blue lights of dawn and twilight to find the part of the « waking dream » that attracts her as well as the feeling of interiority spread by the very nature of this landscape, as an eternal utopia.
+Of a French-Portuguese nationality, Manuela Marques is known for the quality of the lights and the color range that she uses.
+Inspired by the diary of Anne Schlumberger, creator of the Fondation des Treilles, who relates experiencing a rare and unique feeling of perfect beauty in front of the calm and harmony of this landscape, Manuela worked on visual games which combine both the blue lights of dawn and twilight to find the part of the « waking dream » that attracted her as well as the feeling of interiority spread by the very nature of this landscape, as an eternal utopia.
+She regularly exhibits her work in important institutions around the world.
+She has published several books and received many awards.
+Her works are included in collections such as that of the National Fund for Contemporary Art and the Gulbenkian Museum in Lisbon.

 Raed Bawayah, Véronique Ellena